University of Minnesota

 As the primary hub for so many incoming students, the website needs to be both an engaging experience and helpful resource.
 The site was last redesigned in 2016 and in need of full update and migration.

-HRL originally worked with EC in 2016 to launch their previous site.
+HRL originally worked with Electric Citizen ("EC") in 2016 to launch their previous site.
 They supplied the design mockups and our team worked to build out the site on the University’s new Drupal platform.

 Building on that existing relationship, and with knowledge of EC’s experience in full-scale rebuilds for other clients, HRL engaged with EC to redesign their site and upgrade from Drupal 7 to Drupal 8.
 This time, EC was selected to not only do the migration and build, but also lead the discovery and design process.